sheyoshida/uncharted-music-discovery-app/unit-3-final-project/weekly_retros/weekly_retrospective.md

 - Did you meet your goals/responsibilities last week?
 Why or why not?
 - Goals/Responsibilities This Week:
 * Team Member: **Zouf**
-- Goals/Responsibilities Last Week:
+- Goals/Responsibilities Last Week: Worked on EchoNest API to access artist name, biography and years active, etc.
 - Did you meet your goals/responsibilities last week?
 Why or why not?
+While I added the API call, we still need to merge the API calls in order to get the data we need for the detailVC.
 - Goals/Responsibilities This Week:
 * Team Member: **Shena**
 - Goals/Responsibilities Last Week: